opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     };

 The class encapsulates all the parameters of the MSER extraction algorithm (see http://en.wikipedia.org/wiki/Maximally_stable_extremal_regions).
-Also see http://opencv.willowgarage.com/wiki/documentation/cpp/features2d/MSER for usefull comments and parameters description.
+Also see http://opencv.willowgarage.com/wiki/documentation/cpp/features2d/MSER for useful comments and parameters description.

 StarDetector